 Digging up the past in films

-Dealing with the Dead in Ancient Egypt: The Funerary Business of Petebaste Koenraad Donker Van Heel AUC Press ISBN 9781617979965 156 pp. $29.95 After three delightful popular books about entrepreneurs in ancient Egypt (see reviews here and here), Koen Donker van Heel is back with a worthy fourth installment in the series.
-It deals with mortuary…
+After three delightful popular books about entrepreneurs in ancient Egypt (two of which were female, see reviews here and here), Koen Donker van Heel is back with a fourth installment in the series.
+Dealing with the Dead in ancient Egypt: The Funerary Business of Petebaste (AUC Press) is about a mortuary priest (choachyte) living in…